ali-muhammed-salah/News-Category-Classification/README.md

 ## 🎯 **Objective**

-Develop a machine learning and neural network model to classify **news articles** into **multiple categories** using NLP and deep learning techniques.
+Build machine learning and neural network models to classify **news articles** into **multiple categories** using NLP and deep learning techniques.

 ---